 In Doggie World, you can get pet health advice, learn more about adoption, and find some great apparel.

 You can also enter your pooch in this year's Doggie Parade!
-It is on Sunday, August 2nd starting at 1pm at the Japantown Buchanan Mall.
+It's on the Sunday of the festival.

 One of my favorite parts of this festival is the Asian Artisans Area.
 This is where you will find hundreds of Asian inspired pieces from artists from all around the area.